tsyeap88/Portfolio/IST 565 Data Mining/README.md

 R_code: The rmd files for wordcloud, Kmeans, desicion tree and SVM

-text_document: The original text files of Jack the Ripper and the 6 suspects
+Text_Document: The original text files of Jack the Ripper and the 6 suspects

 dataset: the final data frame from the original text files

+## Software required:
-*Software required:* R studio
+R studio